Forms

 Creating a form

-4. Choose which mailing list new contacts should be added to.
+- Choose which topic new contacts should be added to.

-Create separate forms for different signup contexts (e.g., "Blog Newsletter Signup", "Product Waitlist") so you can track where contacts come from and route them to the right lists.
+Create separate forms for different signup contexts (e.g., "Blog Newsletter Signup", "Product Waitlist") so you can track where contacts come from and route them to the right topics.

 Form settings

-Every form is connected to a mailing list.
-When someone submits the form, they're automatically added to that list.
-If the list has double opt-in enabled, the contact will need to confirm their subscription before becoming active.
+Every form is connected to a topic.
+When someone submits the form, they're automatically added to that topic.
+If the topic has double opt-in enabled, the contact will need to confirm their subscription before becoming active.

 Redirect URL